Game Genie: Game Gear

 The Game Gear version of the Game Genie had a more complicated design than those for other systems.
-When inserted into the cartridge slot, another slot would pop-up to insert the Game Gear cartridge.
+When inserted into the cartridge slot, another slot would pop up to insert the Game Gear cartridge.
 It also had a compartment which contained a book of codes.
 The codes were printed on sticky labels to put on the back of the Game Gear cartridge.
 When entering codes, the player could easily see what to type in rather than looking through the book.

 In the code input menu for the Game Gear Game Genie, a player typing the word "DEAD" will cause the screen to move up and down, possibly as an Easter egg.

 Again, some games do not work with this version of the Game Genie (see "legal issues" below).

 Legal issues

 The introduction of the original NES Game Genie was met by firm opposition from Nintendo.
 Nintendo sued Galoob in the case Galoob v.
 Nintendo, claiming that the Game Genie created derivative works in violation of copyright law.
 Sales of the Game Genie initially stopped in the U.S., but not in Canada.
 In many gaming magazines at the time, Galoob placed Game Genie ads saying "Thank You Canada!"
 After the courts found that use of the Game Genie did not result in a derivative work, Nintendo could do nothing to stop the Game Genie from being sold in the U.S.

-Around the time of the lawsuit from Galoob, Nintendo tried to use other methods to thwart the Game Genie, using ROM checksum in later titles intended to detect the cheat modifications.
+Nintendo tried to thwart the Game Genie, using ROM checksum in later titles intended to detect the cheat modifications.
 These measures were partially successful but some could be bypassed with additional codes.
 Later versions of the Game Genie had the ability to hide Genie modifications from checksum routines.

-Sega, on the other hand, was a full endorser of the Game Genie, with their official seal of approval.
+As the case progressed, Codemasters grew confident in both the Game Genie's legality and its commercial potential.
+This confidence led the company to negotiate with Sega, ultimately securing an agreement to sell the device with Sega’s official approval.
+However, this deal only materialized after Codemasters privately issued an ultimatum, warning of a potential lawsuit that would "open [the] floodgates," according to developer Richard Aplin.